kazupon/issue-count-action/.github/CONTRIBUTING.md

   - Add appropriate test coverage if applicable.

 ### Work Step Example
-- Fork the repository from [kazupon/issue-count](https://github.com/kazupon/issue-count) !
+- Fork the repository from [issue-count-action](https://github.com/kazupon/issue-count-action) !
 - Create your topic branch from `master`: `git branch my-new-topic origin/master`
 - Add codes and pass tests !
 - Commit your changes: `git commit -am 'Add some topic'`
 - Push to the branch: `git push origin my-new-topic`
-- Submit a pull request to `master` branch of `kazupon/issue-count` repository !
+- Submit a pull request to `master` branch of `issue-count-action` repository !

 ## Development Setup